-- i. a clear and detailed table of contents; - ii. a summary (containing a prescribed "health warning") which conveys concisely, in nontechnical language and in an appropriate structure, the key information relevant to the securities that are the subject of the prospectus and which, when read with the rest of the prospectus, is an aid to investors considering whether to invest in the securities.
-The Amending Directive requires summaries to be prepared in a common format in order to facilitate comparability of the summaries of similar securities, and its content should convey the key information of the securities concerned.
-Every summary should be set out in five mandatory sections in the following order: (i) Introduction and warnings; (ii) Issuer and any guarantor; (iii) Securities; (iv) Risks; and (v) Offer.
-The Prospectus Regulation (Article 24) imposes a length limit rather than a specific word limit in respect of the summary: the summary should not exceed a maximum length of 7 percent of the length of the prospectus, or 15 pages, whichever is longer;
+- a clear and detailed table of contents: - a summary (containing a prescribed "health warning") that conveys concisely, in non-technical language and in an appropriate structure, the key information relevant to the securities that are the subject of the prospectus and which, when read with the rest of the prospectus, is an aid to investors considering whether to invest in the securities.
+Directive 2010/73/EU (the "Amending Directive") requires summaries to be prepared in a common format in order to facilitate comparability of the summaries of similar securities, and its content should convey the key information of the securities concerned.
+Every summary should be set out in five mandatory sections in the following order: (1) Introduction and warnings; (2) Issuer and any guarantor; (3) Securities; (4) Risks; and (5) Offer.
+Article 24 of Regulation 809/2004 (the "2004 Prospectus Regulation") imposes a length limit rather than a specific word limit in respect of the summary: the summary should not exceed a maximum length of 7 percent of the length of the prospectus, or 15 pages, whichever is longer;26

-23 For debt-issuance programmes, issuers also have the option of using a "base prospectus" and a "final terms" document (similar to the offering circular and pricing supplement previously used in the context of medium-term note programmes).
+25 For debt-issuance programmes, issuers also have the option of using a "base prospectus" and a "final terms" document (similar to the offering circular and pricing supplement previously used in the context of medium-term note programmes).

-- iii. the risk factors linked to the issuer and the type of security covered by the issue; and - iv. the specific information on the issuer and securities required by the various schedules to, and "building blocks" set out in, the Prospectus Rules.
+- the risk factors linked to the issuer and the type of security covered by the issue; and - the specific information on the issuer and securities required by the various schedules to, and "building blocks" set out in, the Prospectus Rules.